vkagansky/ExData_Plotting1/README.md

 ## Notes
 1. The R code assumes that household_power_consumption.txt is already downloaded and placed into the R working directory.
 2. As requested, I tried to make plots undistiquishable from the samples (and files provided in the figure folder).
-By now I see only very minor differences in the sazes of the Legend section and labels.
+By now I see only very minor differences in the sizes of the Legend section and labels.

 ## Introduction